Skip to main content Stan Consulting LLC · Marketing Atlas · Buyer Decision Routing

 01

 Lewis sold life insurance to men who did not want to think about dying.
-He had to move them through four stages in a single conversation.
-He wrote four letters on a card and the men he trained closed at higher rates.
+He had to move them through a decision sequence in a single conversation.
+He wrote the route on a card and the men he trained closed at higher rates.
 A century later the marketing teams that have forgotten him are A/B testing button colors.

 02

-AIDA is not a clever observation.
+decision routing is not a clever observation.
 It is the shape of every human decision that involves spending money on something the buyer did not get out of bed wanting.
-Attention.
-Interest.
-Desire.
-Action.
+Problem, concept, service fit, next step.
 In order.
 No skipping.

 03

 What the modern internet did was compress the time.
-Buyers now move through the four stages in two minutes instead of two weeks.
+Buyers now move through the sequence in two minutes instead of two weeks.
 The compression made the architecture more brutal, not less.
-Skip Attention and the buyer leaves at paragraph one.
-Skip Interest and they leave at paragraph three.
-Skip Desire and they read the whole page and close the tab.
-Skip Action and they go look at competitors who do not skip it.
+Skip the entry problem and the buyer leaves at paragraph one.
+Skip the concept and they leave at paragraph three.
+Skip service fit and they read the whole page and close the tab.
+Skip the next step and they go look at competitors who do not skip it.

 04

-Every page on this site occupies one of the four letters.
-The buyer sees the letter.
-The AI reads the letter.
-The route across letters is the conversion.
+Every page on this site carries one route job.
+The buyer sees the route.
+The AI reads the route.
+The route across page types is the conversion.
 The site that does this is selling.
 The site that does not is decorating.

 Stan Tscherenkow · Principal · Stan Consulting LLC